Enterprise and Engineering Innovation

 Our research activities are best represented by our research institutes and centres listed here

-Working in collaboration with organizations within the public and private sector, the Continuous Professional Education (CPE) develops and provides courses to suit the continually changing needs of business, industry and the community.
+Working in collaboration with organizations within the public and private sector, the Graduate & Professional Studies (GPS) develops and provides courses to suit the continually changing needs of business, industry and the community.

 The University of Limerick is a participating partner in the H2020 iBUS Project whose objective is the development of an integrated business model for customer-driven custom product supply chains.